RAN Resources & Insight

 Both operators have started large-scale 5G deployment in Albania.
 5G deployment has had a significant impact on the service experience.
 Typically, 5G deployment directly impacts the download speed benchmark, as 5G can provide a significant boost to the download performance, whereas the impact on upload speeds is somewhat more limited.

-ONE Albania - The best Albanian mobile network in FL Omnitele benchmark.
+ONE Albania - The best Albanian mobile network in FL Omnitele benchmark

-FL Omnitele conducted an independent assessment of network quality and service experience benchmarking campaign in Albania in February 2024.
-The benchmark measurements compared voice, data, and application services across the ONE and Vodafone networks.
-Measured areas included 11 cities and the main connecting roads between the cities.
+Omnitele conducted a network quality and service experience benchmarking campaign in Albania in March 2023.
+The benchmark measurements compared the voice, data, and application services in ONE Albania and Vodafone networks.
+Measured areas included 10 cities and the main connecting roads between them.

 Mobile data quality survey in Finland 2024